cryptoballot/cryptoballot/readme.md

 Paper Voting Equivilent                                              | CryptoBallot
 ---------------------------------------------------------------------|-----------------------------------------------------------------------------
                                                                      | User generates private / public RSA keypair
-Voters registers to vote and is put on voteres list                  | User registers to vote and is put on voters list along with their public key
+Voters registers to vote and is put on voters list                   | User registers to vote and is put on voters list along with their public key
-Election Time!                                                       | Election Time!
+*Election Time!*                                                     | *Election Time!*
 Voter receives blank ballot by mail with unique ID stamped in corner | Voter randomly generates unique ID for ballot Voter writes down vote on their ballot at home                       | Voter creates digital ballot file on personal device using the generated ID
 Voter puts ballot in an envelope along with carbon paper             | Voter creates a blinded copy of their ballot using RSA blinding